yelizarovaliza/heap-hope-project/README.md

 # InvestHunt

-## InvestHunt is a platform for supporting startups of military, veterans and IDPs.
+<h3>InvestHunt is a platform for supporting startups of military, veterans and IDPs.</h3>

----

   - Startups can register their projects (health, drones, technology, etc.), necessarily having a business plan and undergoing verification.